bclover/real-world-functional-programming-book/gitbook/part6/union.md

 ## Conclusions

 Union types are great for modeling errors, or when you have multiple return types.
 They can represent data or `null` more specifically than a simple `Maybe`, and give you more insight into what we wrong than a simple `Result.Error`.
-They make functions that use Booleans as parameters more readable to other developers without having to read the function body to understand what the Boolean parameter means as the Union litterly has its meaning in its name.
+They make functions that use Booleans as parameters more readable to other developers without having to read the function body to understand what the Boolean parameter means as the Union literally has its meaning in its name.
 That, and no need for if statements which are easy to mess up.
-For mutiple Booleans where you're making smaller state machines, they can help simplify it and ensure only the states you want are capable of being reached.
+For multiple Booleans where you're making smaller state machines, they can help simplify it and ensure only the states you want are capable of being reached.